Anon4You/termux-penv/README.md

 ## 📜 License

-This project is licensed under the **BSD-3-Clause License**.
-See the [LICENSE](LICENSE) file for details.
+BSD-3-Clause License.
+See [LICENSE](LICENSE) for details.

 ---

 ## 🙏 Acknowledgments

-- **Termux**: For providing an amazing terminal emulator and Linux environment for Android. 🐧
+- **Termux Team**: For the amazing Android terminal environment. 🐧
-- **GitHub Community**: For inspiration and support. 👥
+- **Cross-Compilation Community**: For tools and knowledge sharing. 👥
+- **Open Source Contributors**: Making development accessible to all. 🌍

 ---

 ## 💖 Support

-If you find this project useful, please consider giving it a ⭐️ on GitHub! 🌟
+If this tool helps your development workflow, please give it a ⭐️ on GitHub! 🌟

 ---

-Enjoy using **Termux Penv**!
-If you have any questions, feel free to open an issue or reach out. 😊

----
+**Happy Cross-Compiling!** Enjoy building applications for multiple architectures with Termux Penv! 🎉